Current projects

 Diversification of Hawaiian Cyrtandra

-The Hawaiian Islands are one of the most isolated oceanic island systems in the world, and as such provide a "natural laboratory" where theories of ecology and evolution can be studied.
+The Hawaiian Islands are one of the most isolated oceanic island systems in the world, and act as a "natural laboratory" where theories of ecology and evolution can be tested.
 Cyrtandra (Gesneriaceae) likely arrived in Hawaii shortly after its formation around 4.7 mya and rapidly radiated through the archipelago as islands arose.
-We used a Hyb-Seq approach to reconstruct relationships for roughly half of the known Hawaiian species for this group and find evidence of a stepping-stone model of dispersal, high levels of incomplete lineage sorting, and hybridization.
-Additionally, this study helped with describing a new species!
+We used a phylogenomics approach to reconstruct relationships for roughly half of the known Hawaiian species and find evidence of a stepping-stone model of dispersal, high levels of incomplete lineage sorting, and hybridization.
+Additionally, this study helped in describing a new species!

 Purgatory plant anomalies